 Violent Crimes Lawyer Mount Vernon, IL — if you’re dealing with an arrest or active investigation, you need clear answers and immediate action.
-Our violent crimes lawyers in Mount Vernon, IL defend people accused of offenses involving the use or threat of force and works to protect your freedom, record, and future from day one.
-At Combs Waterkotte, our Mount Vernon, IL criminal defense team acts quickly to begin building your defense as soon as you call.
+Our violent crimes lawyers in Mount Vernon, IL represent individuals accused of using or threatening force and work to protect your freedom, record, and future from the start.
+At Combs Waterkotte, our Mount Vernon, IL criminal defense team responds immediately and starts building your defense the moment you call.

 At a Glance: Violent Crime Cases in Mount Vernon, IL